-Charleston Light Opera Guild will present the Appalachian style story, Bright Star, at the Light Opera Guild Theatre during FestivALL Charleston on June 14-16, 21-23 and 28-30, 2019.
+Charleston Light Opera Guild will present the Appalachian style story, Bright Star, at the Light Opera Guild Theatre before and during FestivALL Charleston on June 14-16, 21-23 and 28-30, 2019.

 From Grammy, Emmy and Academy Award winning actor Steve Martin and Grammy Award-winning songwriter Edie Brickell, Bright Star is the five-time Tony-nominated Broadway musical that "The New York Times" called a "shining achievement."
 Inspired by a true story, Bright Star is a romantic tale set in North Carolina in the 1920s and 1940s with beautiful melodies, bluegrass music and compelling characters.
 The production is also powered by an ensemble cast of characters, onstage musicians and dancers.